Hunt A+ Arts Elementary School to dismiss two hours early due to heat

 Enjoy more articles from Sioux City's Most Trusted Information Source.
 Subscribers can log in for unlimited digital access

-SIOUX CITY -- Due to the heat, Hunt A+ Arts Elementary School will have a two-hour-early dismissal Thursday.
-While the new Hunt is under construction, students are currently in a non-air-conditioned building.
+SIOUX CITY -- Due to the heat, Hunt A+ Arts Elementary School will be dismissing two hours early on Friday.
+While the new Hunt is under construction, students are currently in a non-air conditioned building.

 Tags